sathishsekarss/HTML-CSS-Javascript-Concepts/Javascript concepts/README.md

 Number(“23423”) -> we pass the number as string and returns the number in digits.
 It is not a method, it is a constructor.

+[!NOTE]
+In javascript is exponent.
+It raised the number to its power. (eg. 5 **2 -> 25 ).
+Also there is other method named “Math.pow(5,2)” which returns the same 25 value.

+**Comparison operators:**
+		“===” or “!==” are strict versions of comparison operators.
+It is always best to use them.
+Because, they used to compare both data and datatype.
+The normal “==” or “!=” compares only the data.